bioinfo-core-BGU/mompS/README.md

 -------

 * The MLST results are summarized in file prefix.MLST_res.txt
-* The information about "" is in file prefix.consensus.ST_MompS_res.txt
+* The information about mompS "zygosity" is in file prefix.consensus.ST_MompS_res.txt

 Dependencies